easedroid/BannerView/README.md

         slider.setUpSliderView(builder)

 That's it.
-It will be modified as your need.
+It can be modified as your need.
 I will update other usage very soon.

 --#Stay Tuned